willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Controller device recovery

-If the controller isn’t working correctly and you’re unable to update the device, you can always restore the device to factory conditions.
-To recover your device:
+If the controller isn’t working correctly and you’re unable to update the device, restore the device to factory conditions.
+To do this:
 1. Unplug and power off the controllers.
 2. Open the battery cover.
 3. Insert batteries (ensure you have good batteries when performing device recovery).